Introduction

 Wiki links are not in the markdown specification.
 They can only be parsed by specialised tools, like Obsidian itself.
 This makes handling them non-trivial.

 For each current and future Obsidian syntactic feature, the processing pipeline would have to handle its incorporation or removal.
 (It would be interesting if Obsidian was open source so I could see how they do it with Obsidian Publish.)
 The core problem is that I will be forever chasing down Obsidian syntax and making sure my own pipeline can handle it appropriately.
-I fear my pipeline will balloon in complexity over time.
+I fear my pipeline will balloon in complexity over time, or I won't bother with it and it won't keep up with Obsidian over time.
+This fear has not been realized yet in my years of using metamark

 Conclusion

-I am going to continue working on metamark, remark-obsidian-link, and my pipeline.
-I like but don't love my current solution, but it is good enough for now.
+I am going to continue working on metamark, remark-obsidian-link, and my content pipeline.
 I am hopeful that my work could lead to easy-to-use utilities that could help others, especially since it seems more and more people are adopting "plaintext-forward" knowledge management tools.